Amanda Smith: Adult life

 Smith worked as a cook and a washerwoman to provide for herself and her daughter after her husband was killed in the American Civil War.
 By the time Smith was thirty-two, she had lost two husbands and four of her five children.
 Attending religious camp meetings and revivals helped her work through her grief and avoid depression.
 She immersed herself in the African Methodist Episcopal (AME) Church and met Phoebe Palmer, a Methodist preacher who led the Wesleyan-Holiness movement.
-In 1868, Amanda Smith testified that she had experienced entire sanctification.
+In 1868, Smith testified that she had experienced entire sanctification.

 In 1867, the National Camp Meeting Association for the Promotion of Holiness was organized and Smith began preaching the doctrine of entire sanctification at camp meetings.
 Opportunities to evangelize in the South and West opened up for her.

 African-American women in the nineteenth century took the way they dressed very seriously and so did others.
 Smith always wore a plain poke bonnet and a brown or black Quaker wrapper, and carried a carpetbag suitcase.

 In 1878, Smith arranged for her daughter, Mazie, to study in England, where they both stayed for two years.
 She next traveled to and ministered in India, where she stayed for eighteen months.
 Smith then spent eight years in Africa, working with churches and evangelizing.
 She traveled to Liberia and West Africa.
 Smith also expanded her family by adopting two African boys.

 While in Africa she suffered from repeated attacks of "African Fever" but persisted in her work.
 She was a strong proponent of the temperance movement both in Africa and in the United States, and was invited by temperance advocate Rev. Dr. Theodore Ledyard Cuyler to preach at his Lafayette Avenue Presbyterian Church in Brooklyn, New York, then the largest church in its denomination, on her return to America.
-Methodist minister Phineas Bresee invited Amanda Smith to lead services of worship at Asbury Methodist Episcopal Church in May 1891.
+Methodist minister Phineas Bresee invited Smith to lead services of worship at Asbury Methodist Episcopal Church in May 1891.

 Smith raised funds for the Amanda Smith Orphanage and Industrial Home for Abandoned and Destitute Colored Children in Harvey, a suburban community south of Chicago, that opened on June 28, 1899.
 Funds were sent by the Ladies Negro's Friend Society in Birmingham, U.K., with which she had established a relationship during her stay in England.

-She met conflict with the orphanage due to problems such as financial, a fire that destroyed the building, conflict between Smith and the staff, complaints from neighbors, and failed inspections by the orphan home investigators.
+She faced conflict with the orphanage due to financial problems, as well as a fire that destroyed the building, conflict between Smith and the staff, complaints from neighbors, and failed inspections by the orphan home investigators.
 Two years after Smith's death another fire broke out in the home, killing two girls, and it was closed for good.